nic-dgl104-winter-2024/BasranS-AI-project/README.md

 ## Screens
 ### App starting Screen
+This screen contains two buttons from which user can decide to move further with login or signup with all validations and verification of credentials.

 ![screen1](https://github.com/nic-dgl104-winter-2024/BasranS-AI-project/assets/144393592/7cb6b8b4-e546-4428-b799-29690cba9ca7)

 ### Login Page
+If user choose to go with login ,then theis screen comes further where all validations required to succeed to go for the main page of restaurants.

 ![login screen](https://github.com/nic-dgl104-winter-2024/BasranS-AI-project/assets/144393592/6aa70bea-b9dc-48c9-a768-07aee7e455da)

 ### Signup page
+On this page user will get the option to create a new account with simply eats where all credentials required to put as inputs, then it redirects the user to the main page.

 ![signup screen](https://github.com/nic-dgl104-winter-2024/BasranS-AI-project/assets/144393592/4a6a5779-8388-49f5-961e-400e1daa8cdf)

 ### Main page
+This screen contains some restaurant options with their cuisine and ratings d information to choose from.

 ![main page](https://github.com/nic-dgl104-winter-2024/BasranS-AI-project/assets/144393592/47384aa8-7f28-4783-ab55-506fb9c31c42)

 ### Menu
+This is the menu page where user will get some options of food dishes to order from.
+Also the price of every dish is mentioned in it.
+Whenever user clicks on the add to order button it will shows in the cart label.

 ![menu page](https://github.com/nic-dgl104-winter-2024/BasranS-AI-project/assets/144393592/7b989c06-c927-4b43-96ff-6371e78e57d1)